Loading

 Shed 7: The Pour House

-Is it worth visiting the Prison Break Market?
+Is it worth visiting the Prison Break Farmers Market in Johannesburg?

 Absolutely.
 This market offers free entry and free parking.
 So even if you’re just curious, this is worth taking a trip to the outskirts of Johannesburg to visit this vibey and unique, upscale market.